Our Commitment to Equity, Diversity, Inclusion & Belonging

 Principal

-Havergal has several Affinity Groups, Open Alliances, and Brave Spaces for Upper School students and employees.
-Together, these spaces encourage learning and dialogue around identity, authentic allyship, EDI issues and topics and help to foster a school community of inclusion where identities are affirmed and supported in their development.
+Havergal has several Affinity Groups and Alliances for Upper School students and employees.
+Together, these spaces encourage learning and dialogue around identity, authentic allyship, EDIB issues and topics and help to foster a school community of inclusion where identities are affirmed and supported in their development.
 All of these groups run every two weeks.

 What are Affinity Groups?